fireandlion/onedayonebook/_books/lion-and-warthog.md

 ---
 # Only fill in page metadata here.
 # The page content is auto-filled from it.
-title: ""
+title: "Lion and Warthog"
-description: ""
+description: "Warthog rescues Lion from the snare, but the ungrateful Lion now wants to eat Warthog.
+Luckily, clever Rabbit has a plan and he comes to Warthog’s rescue!"
 contributors:
-  writer: ""
+  writer: "Hlengiwe Ngcongo"
-  illustrator: ""
+  illustrator: "Joseph Somwe"
-  designer: ""
+  designer: "Caitlin Sloane"
-  editor: ""
+  editor: "Alison Ziki"
   publisher: ""
   other: ""
 original-language: ""